I can’t believe it. It’s really over.

 Here’s what most of us will do when we desperately try to stop separation and divorce:

-1. We try to give them reassurance – “I can change.
+1. We try to reassure them – “I can change.
 I will stop nagging.
 I will stop being controlling.
 I won’t lie to you ever again”.

-This almost never works.
+This rarely works.
 They will not believe you.

 2. We Argue – “I don’t believe that you don’t love me.
 You owe me love because we are married.
 I can change the way you feel right now”.

 This never works.
 This is exactly what they expect to hear.
-More arguing and inacceptance of their feelings.
+More arguing.
 This is why they want to pull away in the first place.

 3. We tell them how much we love them – “I love you.
 You are the only one I’ll ever love.
 You’re the only one I can be happy with”.

 You’re basically telling them “I have no self-esteem.
-I have nothing with you.
+I have nothing without you.
 Do you want me?”

-Instead of giving up, use these separation advantages to get a second chance to your marriage.
+Instead of giving up, use these separation advantages to get a second chance at your marriage.

-Your spouse wants to pull away from someone who always disagrees with him/her.
+Your spouse wants to pull away from someone who always disagrees with him.
 From someone who never sees things their way.

 By arguing and criticizing your spouse’s decision, you are only reassuring him that he made the right decision.

 “I want a divorce.
-This marriage is broken and can’t be fixed”, He/she says.
+This marriage is broken and can’t be fixed”, He says.

 “I agree”, you say.
 “This marriage is broken.
 I understand how you feel.”